 Students who complete an online MSN program can earn a much higher salary, often an additional $10,000 per year, or more.
 They can take on greater patient responsibility as well.
 For example, an APRN may obtain the ability to legally prescribe medications.
 In addition, the master’s degree will allow them to take on a level of specialization and organizational responsibility, otherwise not possible.

 Nurses who obtain their master’s degree in nursing online will have several options for choosing where to work.
-One of the most common areas will be in a healthcare setting, either as an advanced practice nurse or nurse practitioner.
+One of the most common will be in a healthcare setting, either as an advanced practice nurse or nurse practitioner.
 These jobs are often found in hospitals, clinics, and doctor’s offices.
 They are in high demand, with many job openings staying unfilled due to a shortage of qualified applicants.
-The following chart reflects the anticipated job growth and median annual salaries of some of the more common nursing positions that usually require a master of science in nursing:
+The following chart reflects the anticipated job growth and median salaries of some common nursing positions that usually require an MSN degree.

 ---|---|---|

-But it is not necessary for a nurse practitioner or a family nurse practitioner, who get a master’s degree in nursing, to work in a clinical setting.
-Some will engage in research as a clinical nurse researcher, assist attorneys and the court system as a legal nurse consultant, or teach the next generation of nurses as a nurse educator.
-Furthermore, the MSN degree can eventually lead to a doctorate as well.
+Not all nurses with a master’s degree in nursing will work in a clinical setting.
+Some will research as a clinical nurse researcher, assist attorneys and the court system as a legal nurse consultant, or teach the next generation of nurses as a nurse educator.
+And don’t forget – the MSN degree can eventually lead to a doctorate.
+A terminal degree, such as a Ph.D., may be recommended for those who want access to postsecondary teaching and research positions.

-Learn more about MSN in the following guides, including what the MSN program is like for those who already have their RN, as well as those who have earned their BSN.
+Learn more about the MSN degree in the following guides, including what the MSN program is like for those who already have their RN and those who have earned their BSN.